ofek/katutil/README.rst

 "katutil -t 30"

 The default is 20 seconds.

-If you have everything set up but you need to update this script when new features are added or bugs are fixed do:
+If you have everything set up but you need to update this script when new features are added or bugs are fixed run cmd on Windows as administrator (Linux/Mac just open terminal) again and do (Linux/Mac need "sudo" in front):

 "katutil --save"